Bidur-Khanal/Bidur-Khanal.github.io/_pages/about.md

   - /about.html
 ---

-I’m currently a 5th Year PhD Student at the [Chester F. Carlson Center for Imaging Science](https://www.rit.edu/science/chester-f-carlson-center-imaging-science), Rochester Institute of Technology.
-I work with [Dr. Cristian A. Linte](https://www.rit.edu/directory/calbme-cristian-linte) (main advisor) at Biomedical Modeling, Visualization and Image-guided Navigation Lab (BiMVisIGN).
-I am also co-advised by [Dr. Binod Bhattarai](https://sites.google.com/view/bbinod/home) and [Dr. Bishesh Khanal](https://www.naamii.org.np/teams/bishesh-khanal/).
+I recently completed my PhD in Imaging science at the [Chester F. Carlson Center for Imaging Science](https://www.rit.edu/science/chester-f-carlson-center-imaging-science), Rochester Institute of Technology.
+I worked with [Dr. Cristian A. Linte](https://www.rit.edu/directory/calbme-cristian-linte) (main advisor) at Biomedical Modeling, Visualization and Image-guided Navigation Lab (BiMVisIGN).
+I was also co-advised by [Dr. Binod Bhattarai](https://sites.google.com/view/bbinod/home) and [Dr. Bishesh Khanal](https://www.naamii.org.np/teams/bishesh-khanal/).
 Before starting my PhD, I worked at [NAAMII](https://www.naamii.org.np/) (a research institute in Nepal), [Zeg.ai](https://www.linkedin.com/company/zeg-ai/about/) (a 3D AI solution startup), and [NDS](https://nepaldigisys.com/) (an embedded systems and IoT startup).
 I completed my undergraduate in Electronics and Communication Engineering at [Institute of Engineering, Pulchowk Campus](https://pcampus.edu.np/), Nepal.

 ## Research ##

 My research focuses on data-driven medical image analysis using deep learning, particularly in scenarios with limited or noisy labeled data.
-I am interested in solving the challenge of how to create robust deep learning models/frameworks for tasks like medical image classification and segmentation when the available data has limited labels or contains noisy labels.
-Therefore, my research encompasses areas such as active learning, learning with noisy labels, active relabeling, self-supervised learning, and continual learning.
+I am interested in addressing the challenge of building robust deep learning models and frameworks for various downstream tasks such as classification, segmentation, image-text retrieval, report generation, and visual question answering.
+My work encompasses areas such as learning with noisy labels, active learning, active relabeling, self-supervised learning, and vision-language models.
+Recently, I have become more interested in tackling the hallucination problem in large vision-language models to develop more trustworthy systems.

 Through my PhD program, I have also built a strong foundation in Imaging Science, gaining expertise in various areas, including image acquisition, camera design, calibration, image processing, imaging display, human vision, and color science.